symboli-artoria17/CRM_Spring_Hibernate/README.md

 		Just put it before your method.
 		No need extra code, like session.beginTransaction(), session.getTransaction().commit();

+		Attention, when you are injecting a DAO using Autowired, remember, use the interface to create the instance.
+Say, use CustomerDAO to create customerDAO instead of using CustomerDAOImpl.
+(Spring will automatically scan for classes that implements the interface and inject it)

 		@Repository
 		Specialized Annotation for DAO
 		Spring will automatically register the DAO implementation